Edge precoloring extension of hypercubes: Extending edge precolorings of hypercubes

 Without loss of generality we assume that at least one edge in $Q_d$ is precolored with color $1$.
 Define a new edge precoloring $\varphi'$ of $Q_d$ by removing color $1$ from any precolored edge of $Q_d$ that is colored $1$.
 By the induction hypothesis, there is a proper $(d-1)$-edge coloring $\varphi'_1$ of $H_1$ using colors $2,3,\dots, d$ which is an extension of $\varphi'$.
 From $\varphi'_1$ we define a new proper edge coloring $\varphi_1$ of $H_1$ by setting $\varphi_1(e)=1$ for every edge $e$ with $\varphi(e)=1$, and retaining the color of every other edge of $H_1$.
 Then $\varphi_1$ is an extension of $\varphi$ on the graph $H_1$.

-Let $\varphi_2$ be an edge coloring of $H_2$ obtained by coloring every edge of $H_2$ with the color of the corresponding edge of $H_1$ under $\varphi_1$.
-Now, for any vertex $v$ of $H_1$, if color $t$ does not appear on an edge incident to $v$, $1 \leq t \leq d$, then color $t$ does not appear on any edge incident to the corresponding vertex of $H_2$.
+Let $\varphi_2$ be an edge coloring of $H_2$ obtained by coloring every edge of $H_2$ with the color of the corresponding edge of $H_1$ under $\varphi_1$.\footnote{Here, and in the following, two edges of $H_1$ and $H_2$ are {\em corresponding} if their endpoints are joined by two edges of $M$.
+Similarly, two vertices are {\em corresponding} if they are joined by an edge of $M$.} Now, for any vertex $v$ of $H_1$, if color $t$ does not appear on an edge incident to $v$, $1 \leq t \leq d$, then color $t$ does not appear on any edge incident to the corresponding vertex of $H_2$.
 Thus we may extend $\varphi_1$ and $\varphi_2$ to a proper edge coloring $\psi$ of $Q_d$ by, for any edge $e$ of $\hat M$, coloring $e$ with the color in $\{1,2, \dots, d\}$ not appearing on any edge incident to one of its endpoints.
 Clearly, $\psi$ is an extension of $\varphi$.

 By symmetry, it suffices to consider the two different cases above.
 Hence, the theorem follows. \end{proof}

 Ryser \cite{Ryser} proved a necessary and sufficient condition for an $n \times n$ partial Latin square where all non-empty cells lie in a completely filled $r \times s$ subrectangle to be completable.
 In particular, his result implies that any $n \times n$ partial Latin square, where all non-empty cells lie within an $\lfloor n/2 \rfloor \times \lfloor n/2 \rfloor$ subarray is completable.
 We note the following analogue for hypercubes: